sleep-written/bleed-believer/packages/path-alias/README.md

 ## Usage

-First as example, we will use this project folder structure:
+To explain all features of this package, we will use this project estructure as example:
 ```bash
 # Your current working directory
 project-folder